Why I Did Buy a Smartphone

 So why did I buy a smartphone, after nearly 10 years of abstinence?

 - Earlier this year, my debit card was copied at an ATM, and my account was drained.
 I spent many unpleasant hours at the bank and at police stations, my account and my cards were frozen for enough time to make me miserable, and I was able to get my money back only after 2 months.
 When I learned that I can withdraw cash using the bank’s application on my iPad by getting a one-time code number, I promised myself that I would never use my debit card again at ATM machines.
 I had no intention to go through all that again.
 This meant that I had to carry my iPad every time I needed to withdraw cash.
-Then the system changed and the bank also started to send confirmation codes to my phone during this operation.
+Then the system changed and the bank started to send confirmation codes to my phone during this operation.
 This meant that I had to juggle my iPad and my phone in front of the ATM with people behind me.
 It was hard, embarrassing, and less safe.
 A smartphone would make cash withdrawal safe and easy for me.

 - Music is important to me.
 Until 5 years ago, I’d been carrying a 60 GB archive on an iPod.
 Then, for some technical reason, I started using a big enough memory card on my Nokia.
 But the Nokia had a weird headphones plug profile, and the headphones I wanted to use weren’t compatible with it.
 So I had to buy plug adaptors.
 They had a short lifespan and they were hard to find, so I had to buy a lot of them.
 I kept going like this for years.
 (Don’t you underestimate my glorious resistance!)
 Then one day, that one store where I could find them told me they weren’t selling them anymore.
 This happened nearly a year ago.
 Since then, I was condemned to use old crappy Nokia headphones.
 It was like listening to a radio that’s inside a washing machine.
 Being washed.

 - Again, music is important to me.
 I’ve become an avid user of Spotify in recent years.
 Loading old MP3s in my Nokia wasn’t cutting it anymore.
-I so wanted to continue listening to that Heart of a Coward album (that I discovered an hour ago thanks to Spotify’s Discover Weekly playlist) when I go outside.
+I so wanted to continue listening to that Heart of a Coward album (that I discovered an hour ago thanks to Spotify’s Discover Weekly playlist) when I went outside.

 These three, combined with the fact that I was able to own an iPad without becoming addicted, were enough to convince me.
 On top of that, there are also many other apps I got used to over the years, to do things like making task/shopping lists, tuning instruments, or getting navigation help while driving.
 It’ll be nice to have these without having to carry a bag with an iPad in it.